 In 2011, Google reported that it used 260MW of electric power.
 At the end of 2015 it has just announced a colossal bulk purchase of 781MW of renewable power for its data centers.
 That takes its total renewable usage contracts to 2GW of power.

 Now renewable power is only part of the mix of input to Google’s data centers, and the company says renewables make up around 37 percent of its current usage.
-Right now, before those agreements come in, then, Google must have about 1.2GW of renewable purchase agreements.
+Right now, before those agreements come in, Google must have about 1.2GW of renewable purchase agreements.
 If that’s 37 percent of the total, that total power use must be around 3.2GW.

 In other words, Google’s total power usage seems to have gone up 12-fold in the last four years.
 That is not far off doubling each year.